Delta Electronics TPEditor

 - COMPANY HEADQUARTERS LOCATION: Taiwan

-Kimiya, working with Trend Micro’s Zero Day Initiative, reported this vulnerability to CISA.
+kimiya of 9sg Security Team working with Trend Micro’s Zero Day Initiative (ZDI) reported these vulnerabilities to CISA.

-Delta Electronics recommends affected users update to the latest version of Delta TPEditor, v1.98.07
+Delta Electronics recommends affected users update to the latest version of Delta Industrial Automation TPEditor, Version 1.95, which is available for download at:

 CISA recommends users take the following measures to protect themselves from social engineering attacks: